Home Restaurants

 Ida Claire

 Drinking for free?
 That is entirely possible at this southern hospitality-infused favorite in North Dallas/Addison.
-Simply bring your favorite album during the Vinyl Happy Hour and they’ll spin your tunes while you cash in on a free happy hour cocktail from a select list that includes espresso martinis and mango-chile margaritas.
-If you don’t have vinyl, drinks will only set you back $5 for select beer and wine, or $8 for one of seven different cocktails. $8 bar bites include hot honey shrimp, seafood fondue, wings, or burger sliders.
-Monday–Friday, 3-6 p.m., 5001 Belt Line Rd., Dallas, ida-claire.com
+Simply bring your favorite album during the Vinyl Happy Hour and they’ll spin your tunes while you cash in on a free happy hour cocktail from a select list that includes espresso martinis and hurricanes.
+Even without vinyl in tow, drinks will only set you back $5 for select beer and wine, or $8 for one of six different cocktails. $8 bar bites include hot honey shrimp, garden hummus boards, boudin balls, and burger sliders.
+Monday-Friday, 3-6 p.m., 5001 Belt Line Rd., Dallas, ida-claire.com

 Columbian Country Club